shirazb/map-reduce/README.md

 The built `dev_demo` executable can be found in `<path-to-build-dir>/exe`.

+If you do not wish to build the demo, the option `SB_MAPREDUCE_BUILD_DEMO` can be set at configure time.
+If you are using this CMake project as a sub-project of your own build, the demo will not be built by default, but you can override this by setting that option.

 ## Running the Demo

 To run the demo, before configuring, you must have a `<path-to-this-dir>/data` directory.